barryclark/jekyll-now/pages/study/zen/intro-to-koans.md

 ## How to approach koans?

-> [Composing a koan, in addition to the case, commentaries, capping verses, footnotes...] finally there is kyogai, the way in which a koan affects your consciousness - in other words, the effect it has on your life.
+> [Beyond the components of a koan, in addition to the case, commentaries, capping verses, footnotes...] finally there is _kyogai_, the way in which a koan affects your consciousness - in other words, the effect it has on your life.
 This is ultimately where it counts.
 Because no matter how many hundreds of koans you pass through, if they do not change the way you relate to the rest of the world, then the are nothing but intellectual exercises. [...]
 Koan introspection is not about gaining information; it is about transforming your life. - ([Loori, 1990](#loori2005))

 > Koans are not riddles or puzzles whose trick is in their clever and obscure wording.
 They are the clearest possible expression of perennial facts which students grasp with focused medication and guidance. - ([Aitken, 1990](#aitken1990))

+> Such themes are pursued with a keen, inquiring spirit, and the process of resolving them may take a long time, many years in some cases.
+Finally, the student gains a degree of understanding and is ready for subsequent koans to amplify, clarify and deepen the original insight. - ([Aitken, 1990](#aitken1990))

 > Logically, all these pointers have no sense, they are beyond rational treatment.
 We can say that the pointers have no earthly use as they do not give us any clue from which we can start our inference. [...]
-A slap on the face, a shaking one by the shoulder, or an utterance will most assuredly d the work of pointing when the Zen consciousness has attained a certain stage of maturity. - ([Suzuki, 1962](#suzuki1962)), ch IV.3
+A slap on the face, a shaking one by the shoulder, or an utterance will most assuredly the work of pointing when the Zen consciousness has attained a certain stage of maturity. - ([Suzuki, 1962](#suzuki1962)), ch IV.3

 > [Koans support] an awakening to a profound experience of being by way of an encounter with concrete reality. - ([Dumoulin, 1979](#dumoulin1979))

-> Such themes are pursued with a keen, inquiring spirit, and the process of resolving them may take a long time, many years in some cases.
-Finally, the student gains a degree of understanding and is ready for subsequent koans to amplify, clarify and deepen the original insight. - ([Aitken, 1990](#aitken1990))

 > Seeing into a koan requires the embodiment of a certain state of consciousness rather than an abstraction of intellectual understanding.
 It is this direct "seeing into" that the teacher looks for and tests to determine the clarity of the student's understanding.
 And it is this direct understanding that is a the heart of realization - not the intellectualization of an idea. - ([Loori, 1990](#loori2005))

-> "In answering this one ought not to cogitate on the meaning of the phrase, nor try to get away from it; do not reason about it, nor altogether abandon reasoning; respons just as you are aksed and without deliberation, just as a a bell rings when it is struck, just as a man answers when he is called by name.
+> "In answering this, one ought not to cogitate on the meaning of the phrase, nor try to get away from it; do not reason about it, nor altogether abandon reasoning; respond just as you are asked and without deliberation, just as a bell rings when it is struck, just as a man answers when he is called by name.
 If there were no seeking, no pondering, no contriving as to how to get at the meaning of the phrase, whatever it may be, there would be no answering - hence no awakening." - ([Suzuki, 1962](#suzuki1962)), ch III.5

-> On examination we at one notice that there is no room in the koan to insert an intellectual interpretation.
+> On examination we at once notice that there is no room in the koan to insert an intellectual interpretation.
 The knife is not sharp enough to cut the koan open and see what are its contents.
 For a koan is not a logical proposition but the expression of a certain mental state resulting from the Zen discipline.
 (Suzuki, 1962), ch IV.3
 > The truth itself is beyond all description, as is affirmed by an ancient sage, but it is by words that the truth is manifested. - ([Suzuki, 1962](#suzuki1962)), ch IV.3

 ## Practicing with koans